SEO Tools Are Selling You Your Own Data

 You pay $400/month for data Google gives you for free.
 Ahrefs and Semrush are brilliant businesses.
 That doesn't mean you need them.

-And their core product?
+The SEO tool industry is worth billions - Ahrefs, Semrush, Moz, Similarweb, they've built empires on their subscription models - and their core product?
 Data Google gives away for free, repackaged with a better UI.

 What You're Actually Paying For